a-einstein/PortableShop/README.md

 #### Purpose
 * Creating a working portable application for test and demo purpose based on Xamarin Forms.

+#### Prerequisites
+* The application assumes the presence of my [AdventureWorks services](https://github.com/a-einstein/AdventureWorks/blob/master/README.md), to which a service connection should be configured.

 #### Notes
 * This is a near equivalent of my [WpfShop](https://github.com/a-einstein/WpfShop).
 * Currently this is only tested on Android API 21, and no longer suited for all platforms anyway.
+* This project is available as an installable apk for Android in [releases](https://github.com/a-einstein/PortableShop/releases)
-* For the time being, the needed data service is hosted on Azure and configured to in this application.
-That means that this code can be build and run right away, if it can make use of an internet connection.
+* For the time being the configured data service is only incidentally available.
+It may be made available on Azure again in the future.
+However, one can also install a own service.
-* Intention is to make this application avaliable as an apk file on GitHub too.
-So it would be directly installable as a binary.

 #### Aspects
 * Xamarin Forms.